RP

 3. Beer Can Chicken

-Beer can chicken with golden crispy skin on a grill
+Beer can chicken-style roasted whole chicken with crisp browned skin

 Whole roasted chicken steamed from the inside with beer